open-hydra/ATLAS/database/Chemistry/readme.md

 + Hai Wang, Xiaoqing You, Ameya V. Joshi, Scott G. Davis, Alexander Laskin, Fokion Egolfopoulos & Chung K. Law,  USC Mech Version II.
 High-Temperature Combustion Reaction Model of H2/CO/C1-C4 Compounds. http://ignis.usc.edu/USC_Mech_II.htm, May 2007.

+## UCSD Chemical Kinetic Mechanism

+The **UC San Diego (UCSD) Chemical Kinetic Mechanism** is a detailed reaction model for the combustion of hydrocarbon fuels.
+This mechanism, developed by researchers at the Combustion Research Group at UC San Diego, is widely used in combustion simulations, especially for understanding combustion behavior of various fuels.

+### Key Features

+- **Developer**: University of California San Diego
+- **Number of species**: 57
+- **Number of reactions**: 268
+- **Pressure range**: Suitable for a wide range of pressures, including high-pressure combustion
+- **Primary fuels**: Methane, Ethane, Propane, Butane, Hydrogen, Syngas, and other hydrocarbons

++ "Chemical-Kinetic Mechanisms for Combustion Applications", San Diego Mechanism web page, Mechanical and Aerospace Engineering (Combustion Research), University of California at San Diego (http://combustion.ucsd.edu).

 ## GRI-Mech 3.0 Mechanism

 **GRI-Mech 3.0** is a detailed chemical kinetic mechanism developed by the **Gas Research Institute** to simulate natural gas combustion.
 It is specifically designed to model the combustion of methane and its derivatives, providing accurate predictions for various combustion characteristics such as flame speed, ignition delay times, and pollutant formation (e.g., NOx, CO).